goeh/grails-selection/README.md

 - gorm://crmContact/list?firstName=Sven&lastName=Anderson
 - gorm://demo.Book/get?id=42

+This it very powerful and flexible but it also introduces a security risk if you put this tool in the hands of your users (like accepting query URI:s as request parameters).
+So to enable gorm selections you must configure (in Config.groovy) a white list of domain classes that you want to use with gorm selections.

+    selection.gorm.true // No restrictions, all domain classes are selectable (use with care). selection.gorm.com.mycompany.Person // Allow gorm selection on Person domain class only selection.gorm.com.mycompany // Allow gorm selections on all domain classes in package com.mycompany

 ### Bean Selection

 The **bean** selection handler makes it possible to call a method on a Spring bean.
-For security reasons the method to call must be annotated with *@Selectable*.
+For security reasons the method to call must be annotated with *@grails.plugins.selection.Selectable*.

     class CustomerService {
       ...